Your Guide to Moving to Los Angeles

 What’s the cost of living in Los Angeles?

-Los Angeles is one of the more expensive cities in the U.S., with a cost of living that’s 43% above the national average.
+Los Angeles is one of the more expensive cities in the U.S., with a cost of living that’s 47% above the national average.
 Much of that comes down to housing.
-Payscale says housing costs in the city rise 127% above the national average.
-The Census reports that the median home value is $682,400, and median rent comes to $2,362/mo.
+The median home price in L.A. is $486,300, and the median rent is $1,433/mo.

 The cost of living in Los Angeles is more expensive than the next most populous cities of Chicago, IL, and Houston, TX.
 However, Los Angeles is significantly cheaper than New York, NY, the country’s most populous city.